-After learning to read the Mason Stain chart, we have taken all the Mason Stains that Georgies carries in stock and fired them under and over 6 of our unique ^6 glazes to aid you in their use.
-Each stain works with the chemistry of that glaze as an under-glaze color or a color over the top of the raw glaze "majolica" style.
+After learning to read the Mason Stain® chart, we have taken all the Mason Stains® that Georgies carries in stock and fired them under and over six of our unique ^6 glazes to aid you in their use.

+Each stain works with the chemistry of that glaze as an under-glaze color or a color over the top of the raw glaze in the "majolica" style.

-Some colors respond as expected, some color shift, others may disappear.
+Some colors respond as expected, some colors shift, others may just disappear.

-You are given clues to the chemistry of some of our glazes ....
-Super clear contains zinc, Zinc Free clear does not contain zinc + it has calcium to promote colors that need it.
+You are given clues to the chemistry of some of our glazes ...
+Super Clear contains Zinc, Zinc-Free Clear does not contain zinc plus it has calcium to promote colors that need it.

 These color tiles represent each color simply mixed with water only and a brush stroke brushed across the tile.

-The small amount mixed gives you a slight indication of the intensity of color.

-Mason Stains, like all pigments will be transparent, color intensity can be increased or decreased with the percentage used in your mixture.
-You will find a quick reference to your Mason Stain chart is a guide to each colors needs.
+The small amount gives you a slight indication of the intensity of color.
+Mason Stains®, like all pigments, will be transparent.
+Color intensity can be increased or decreased with the percentage used in your mixture.
+You will find a quick reference in your Mason Stain® chart is a guide to each color's needs.

-Opacity is created with the addition of a zirconium opacifier (Opax, Zircopax or Superpax).
-The percent needed is also referenced in your Mason Stain chart.
-Tin Oxide can also be used as an opacifier, it however brings a higher cost and can also enhance or alter your color response.
+Opacity is created with the addition of a zirconium opacifier: Opax, Zircopax, or Superpax.
+The percent needed is also referenced in your Mason Stain® chart.
+Tin Oxide can also be used as an opacifier; however, it brings a higher cost and can also enhance or alter your color response.
 Tin and Chrome partner to become your "pink" hues.
-Take note of 6201-6204-6209-6219-6221 tile, the over-majolica style tile.
+From page 2, take a look at the "over-majolica-style" tile containing 6201-6204-6209-6219-6221.
 Note the pink halo-ing on the greens when over the Perfect White glaze.
-Perfect White is opacified with tin oxide, which will always react with colors containing chrome.
+Perfect White is opacified with tin oxide which will always react with colors containing chrome.

-You can mix Mason Stains into your own glazes.

-You can mix / blend Mason Stains with each other to create unique color variations.

-You can mix / blend Mason Stains with pure oxides, cobalt, iron etc to create a unique color.

-You can mix / alter commercial glazes.

-You can mix Mason Stains into a color wash.

-You can mix Mason Stains into a clay, clay slip or engobe; again, you can mix from your own recipe or mix into commercially available slips.
+- You can mix Mason Stains® into your own glazes. - You can mix/blend Mason Stains® with each other to create unique color variations. - You can mix/blend Mason Stains® with pure oxides, cobalt, iron, etc. to create a unique color. - You can mix/alter commercial glazes. - You can mix Mason Stains® into a color wash. - You can mix Mason Stains® into a clay, clay slip or engobe; again, you can mix from your own recipe or mix into commercially avaiable slips.

-Mixing a Color Wash :
+Mixing a Color Wash:

 A Color Wash can be as simple as mixing the stain with water.
-There are a few tips worth exploring.
-Stains are heavy and sink to the bottom.
+Here are a few tips that are worth exploring...

-Stains in water alone are very fragile on the surface, they tend to be easily moved by a touch or brush stroke.

-Depending on the temperature that you fire, they also may require a bit of additional flux to help them 'bite' into the clay and glaze.

-I use Gerstley Borate (a natural mineral of calcium/boron) the small amount of boron rarely affects any color.

-I also recommend a small amount of gum which promotes suspension, adhesion and brush ability.
+- Stains are heavy and sink to the bottom. - Stains in water alone are very fragile on the surface and tend to be easily moved by touch or brush stroke. - Depending on the temperature that you fire, they also may require a bit of additional flux to help them 'bite' into the clay and glaze. - I use a Gerstley Borate (a natural mineral of calcium/boron).
+The small amount of boron rarely affects any color. - I also recommend a small amount of gum which promotes suspension, adhesion and brushability.
 The easiest gum to use is Amaco's Gum Solution.

-How I mixed the wash you are using in class : 1 once sample package 1/4 teaspoon Gerstley Borate 8 ounces water 2 teaspoons Amaco Gum Solution
+How I mixed the wash you are using in class:

+1 ounce sample Stain package

+1/4 teaspoon Gerstley Borate

+8 ounces Water

+2 teaspoons Amaco Gum Solution

-This wash is easily adjusted to meet your needs, more or less water will alter color intensity.
-For use with low fire clays and glazes, you will want to increase the Gerstley Borate.
+This wash is easily adjusted to meet your needs, more or less water will alter the color intensity.
+For use with low-fire clays and glazes, you will want to increase the Gerstley Borate.

-A color wash can be used on leather hard clay, bisque clay .
-It can be used as design element under a glaze.
-A wash can be used as a "wipe - away" color on bisque to enhance texture.
+A color wash can be used on leather hard clay, bisque clay, or as a design element under a glaze.
+A wash can also be used as a "wipe-away" color on bisque to enhance texture.